resty-gwt/resty-gwt/readme.md

 BIG GOALS:

 * integration of error handling async callback (class Method?)
-* establishing "something" (central dispatcher) that can be injected and can be used to do batching and cacheing of stuff
+* establishing "something" (central dispatcher) that can be injected and can be used to do batching and caching of stuff

 SMALL GOALS: